1998 United States Capitol shooting

-The 1998 United States Capitol shooting was an attack on July 24, 1998, which led to the deaths of two United States Capitol Police officers.
-Officer Jacob Chestnut and Detective John Gibson were killed when Russell Eugene Weston Jr. entered the Capitol and opened fire.
-Gibson died during surgery at MedStar Washington Hospital Center and Chestnut died at George Washington University Hospital.
-Weston's exact motives are unknown, but he had expressed a strong distrust of the federal government of the United States and was diagnosed with paranoid schizophrenia six years before the attack.
+The 1998 United States Capitol shooting occurred on July 24, 1998, when Russell Eugene Weston Jr. entered the Capitol and fatally shot United States Capitol Police officers Jacob Chestnut and Detective John Gibson.

+Gibson died during surgery at MedStar Washington Hospital Center; Chestnut died at George Washington University Hospital.
+Weston's exact motives are unknown, but he had expressed strong distrust of the federal government of the United States; he was diagnosed with paranoid schizophrenia six years before the attack.
 Weston was later charged on July 26 for the murder of two U.S. Capitol Police officers during the shooting rampage.
 As of July 2018, Weston remained in a mental institution.